christianalfoni/impact/docs/guides/queries-and-mutations.md

 }
 ```

-This gives you full control of how the mutation behaves, but just like `query` giving you a good pattern for handling data fetching, the `mutation` primitive will give you a good pattern for handling mutation.
+This gives you full control of how the mutation behaves, but just like `query` giving you a good pattern for handling data fetching, the `mutation` primitive will give you a good pattern for handling mutations.

 ## Optimistic invalidating mutation